 November 3 — Kids Hour: Draw Along with the Moomins

 In Japan, fans also celebrated the grand reopening of Apple Shibuya today.
 We studied the store’s new design and dramatic spiral staircase in detail, a project which was 11 months in the making.
-9to5Mac reader Youta Suzuki shared with us photos of the first lucky customers able to explore the store and try out the new iPhone XR:
+9to5Mac reader Yota Suzuki shared with us photos of the first lucky customers able to explore the store and try out the new iPhone XR:

 More store openings are planned for the next two weekends.
 On November 3rd, Apple Southlake Town Square’s expansion will be revealed.
 On November 10th, Apple’s first store in Thailand will open at Bangkok’s Iconsiam mall.

 FTC: We use income earning auto affiliate links.
 More.